-NMSU also maintains its own Campus Health Center to provide for the non-emergency medical needs of the community.
-The center has full-time medical providers, and offer X-ray, laboratory, and pharmacy services for students.
-They also provide travel shot services for those preparing for trips abroad, and are a partner in emergency preparedness with the New Mexico Department of Health and the Centers for Disease Control and Prevention (CDC).
+NMSU also maintains its own Health Center to provide for the non-emergency medical and mental health needs of the community.
+The Center has full-time medical providers, psychologists, counselors, and healthcare staff including services in x-ray, laboratory, and pharmacy for students.
+The Center also provides immunization services for those preparing for trips abroad, students entering health care, first responder, and research fields.
+The Center supports guidance for emergency preparedness from the New Mexico Department of Health, Centers for Disease Control and Prevention (CDC), and the American College Health Association and is nationally accredited for health care and counseling services.